ghc-proposals/ghc-proposals/proposals/0000-down_ranked_exists.rst

 Poly-existentials data ::

   -- Sum-Type existential
   data exists a b.
-ExEither = forall a.
+ExEither a b = forall a.
 MkExLeft a | forall b.
 MkExRight b

   -- Head, next-to-Head existential
   -- we catch `b` twice and not from `forall`, but from `exists` data exists a b.
-L2 = forall a. exists b.
-Con a (exists b c.
-L2) | Nil
+L2 a b = forall a. exists b c.
+Con a (L2 b c) | Nil

   -- Head-next-next existential
   data exists a b c.
-L3 = forall a. exists b c.
-Con a (exists b c d.
-L3) | Nil
+L3 a b c = forall a. exists b c d.
+Con a (L3 b c d) | Nil

 Poly-existentials could have an ambiguity existential-errors ::

   -- ERROR!
 Which `a` we catch?
 From MkExBAD1 or MkExBAD2 ?
   data exists a.
-ExBAD = forall a.
+ExBAD a = forall a.
 MkExBAD1 a | forall a.
 ExBAD2 a

 Non-data existential
 ~~~~~~~~~~~~~~~~~~~~~~